 Any discussion around whether the term “reversed” should be used could be considered a bit pedantic.

 It is important to recognise that someone who has “reversed” their T2DM can easily become diabetic again if they revert to an unhealthy lifestyle.
 There is also a worthwhile debate to be had about whether any damage an individual has done to their body is truly undone.
 These are issues to be discussed in medical and scientific circles, and need not detract from the messages we can give to the patients involved.

 The positive feelings someone gets from no longer being labelled as having T2DM should not be downplayed.
 Avoiding terms like “reversal” seems unnecessary (at least to me) and could even be considered to remove a powerful psychological tool from our public health arsenal.
 A tool that can give a much needed boost to the people we are working with.

 So how can Type 2 Diabetes be reversed?

 The main methods that have recently been shown to be effective are a VERY LOW CALORIE diet and a VERY LOW CARBOHYDRATE diet.

 A very low calorie diet has been shown to work by the DiRECT study, which is funded by Diabetes UK.
 In a nutshell:

 Amongst other sources, a very low carbohydrate diet has been shown to work by a company called Virta (who are based in the USA).
 Most of the participants in this trial were required to have less than 30 grams of carbohydrate each day.
-To help them stick to this they received education either using a web-based app or via group classes (weekly for the first 12 weeks, bi-weekly for the next 12 weeks, and monthly for 6 months afterwards).
+To help them stick to this they received education either using a web-based app or via group classes.
+This consisted of weekly for the first 12 weeks, bi-weekly for the next 12 weeks, and monthly for 6 months afterwards.
 All individuals could schedule visits with a medical provider if required and received remote care from health coaches.
 The one year results were very encouraging: